Pathways to protection: How one vaccine decision can affect options for managing other diseases in broilers

 USING A RECOMBINANT FOR ND

-ND peaks in the winter and spring months when cold, wet weather and reduced ventilation rates help the virus replicate.
+ND peaks in the winter and spring months when cold, wet weather and reduced ventilation rates help respiratory viruses build up.
 A recombinant, HVT-based ND vaccine helps offer growers “peace of mind” protection, Cookson says, while allowing them to focus live respiratory vaccination on IBV, which also spikes in winter.
 (See IBV recommendations in the next section.)

 Options for managing IBD